rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ]'
 ```
 In the example above it is up to you to encode your data before passing it to rqlite.
 In Go you can do this using [EncodeToString](https://pkg.go.dev/encoding/hex#EncodeToString).
+>Values using the `X''` syntax are interpreted as literal strings if used as parameterized values.
+Therefore if you wish to insert BLOB data you must use "raw" SQL statement form shown above.

 **Reading BLOBs**